JJ/granada-off/text/geekery.md

 # Assorted geekery

-Geeks travel too.
-And when we arrive to some place we are, sometimes, less interested in watching old stones than in tech meetings, little museums with engineering feats, or science related places.
+Us geeks travel too.
+And when we arrive to some place we are, sometimes, less interested in watching old stones than in tech meetings, little museums showing engineering feats, or science related places.

 >I remember, for instance, seeing and playing a Theremin in a small
 >electricity museum in Barranco, Lima.
 That was the only time I have